Pete Bader – A gunman in the Mason County War of Texas. His brother, Charles Bader, was killed by Johnny Ringo.

 Dan Baxter – A New Mexico gunman, Baxter was shot and killed in August 1884 by Frank Thurmond in Deming, New Mexico.

-Edward T. “Red” Beard (18??-1873) – The son of the man who founded Beardstown, Illinois, Beard was well educated and married to a cultured woman from Virginia.
+Edward T. “Red” Beard (18?? -1873) – The son of the man who founded Beardstown, Illinois, Beard was well educated and married a cultured woman from Virginia.
 Although he was a member of a prominent family and the father of three children, Beard abruptly pulled up stakes in 1861 and headed West.
 Wandering about California, Oregon, and Arizona for several years, he acquired a reputation as a gunfighter.
-By 1873 he was attracted to Kansas by the cattle boom and established a disreputable saloon there in Delano, Kansas, the worst section of Wichita , where he engaged in a series of wild shootouts.
+By 1873 he was attracted to Kansas by the cattle boom.
+He established a disreputable saloon in Delano, Kansas, the worst section of Wichita, where he engaged in a series of wild shootouts.
 On November 11, 1873, he was killed in a gunfight with a rival saloon owner named Rowdy Joe Lowe.

 Mose Beard – Brother to John Beard, Moss also was involved in the Horrell-Higgins feud.

 Juan Bideno (18??-1871) – Bideno’s known career as a gunman was compressed into a few violent days in the summer of 1871.
 Bideno, who worked as a cowboy and sometimes a hired gunman, signed on to a cattle drive from Texas to Abilene, Kansas.
 Leading the drive was 22-year-old Billy Cohron, who noticed Bideno’s slack work and called him on it several times.
 This soon led to hard words between the pair.
-As the cattle crossed the Cottonwood River, they again had words, and Bidino shot the young trail boss.
+They again had words as the cattle crossed the Cottonwood River, and Bidino shot the young trail boss.
 Bidieo quickly fled with a posse in hot pursuit.
 But, the lawmen didn’t have a chance, as John Wesley Hardin found him first.
 Unfortunately for Bideno, the trail boss he killed was a friend of Hardin’s.